GIVING Magazine

 Inspire.
 Educate.
 Lead

 Do you have insights, experiences, or practical tips that could help fundraisers and nonprofit leaders succeed?
-Giving: Today and Tomorrow—a trusted print and online magazine—invites you to share your knowledge with thousands of professionals who care deeply about making a difference.
+GIVING—a trusted print and online magazine—invites you to share your knowledge with thousands of professionals who care deeply about making a difference.

 What Can You Write About?

 You don’t need to be an industry expert—just someone willing to share real, useful insights with fellow fundraisers.
-We welcome stories, tips, and advice on:
+We welcome stories, tips, and advice.
+Click on Ideas below.

 • What’s working for you right now – Fundraising wins, small or big!